CAS Computer Replacement Program (CCRP) Policy

-This program is intended to subsidize regular, four year replacement of primary desktop/laptop computers in the College of Arts and Sciences; to improve record keeping of inventory and licenses; and to lower the cost of computers and desktop support services to The College.
+This program is intended to subsidize regular, four-year replacement of primary desktop/laptop computers in the College of Arts and Sciences; to improve record keeping of licenses; and to lower the cost of computers and desktop support services to The College.

-The intent to ensure eligible faculty and staff have primary computers that are not older than four years.
-Eligible faculty and staff can order a subsidized computer once in every four year CCRP cycle.
+The intent is to ensure eligible faculty and staff have primary computers that are not older than four years.
+Eligible faculty and staff can order a subsidized computer once in every four-year CCRP cycle.

 The CAS Dean’s Office has established the following eligibility guidelines.
 To be eligible for the CCRP, the user must be:

-- Contract types A, F, H: Officers of Administration
+- Employee types A, F, H: Officers of Administration

-- Contract type C: Classified Staff and Career NTTF
+- Employee type C: Classified Staff and Career NTTF

 - At .50 FTE or above in CAS